rikedyp/APLWorkshop/course/plan.md

 1. Understand empty array jokes

 #### Success Criteria
-1. Students can determine the shape of the result of an outer product or indexing expression without evaluating the expression
+1. Determine the shape of the result of some expressions using only the shape of the arguments
-1. Students can solve problems using `⍴` and simple indexing
+1. Solve problems using `⍴` and summation using axis or rank
-1. Students can summarise data along different dimensions using the rank operator
+1. Summarise data along different dimensions using the rank operator

 ```APL
       (⍴)(≢⍴)